PyMoDAQ/PyMoDAQ/docs/src/user_folder/data_management/data_objects.rst

 *  checking the homogeneity of the data
 *  the consistency of the dimensionality and the shape of the numpy arrays
 *  if no dimensionality is given, it is inferred from the data's shape
+*  check the units are known (from the pint module UnitRegistry)

 Useful properties can then be used to check and manipulate the data.